 On a day’s Personal Shopping trip, we have a lot to get in a short space of time.
 Very few of my clients use one card.
 They might use their own credit card, a store card, some cash, joint account cash, joint account credit or we lay-by.
 Either way, we have a budget that we have worked out and will stick to, so how my clients purchase their items is completely up to them.

 After shopping with hundreds of people I would like to share some of my favorite ways clients hide their purchases.

 It’s only one small bag!

-It’s hard to name this person as it’s actually quite a few of my clients that do this.
-It’s called “minimizing”.
+Quite a few of my clients do something called “minimizing.”
 The first thing that needs to go is shoe boxes, especially boot boxes!
 The fewer bags you have, the less you [look like you] have spent.
 In theory, I am there and completely understand where they are coming from.
-In reality, though the number of items remains the same and the great thing is that they are all fabulous!
+In reality, though, the number of items remains the same and the great thing is that they are all fabulous!

 Out of sight out of mind!